-The SHTF receives general revenue appropriations funding from the State of Texas, including the use of loan repayments from previous projects funded with SHTF allocations.
+The SHTF Program receives general revenue appropriations funding from the State of Texas, including the use of loan repayments from previous projects funded with SHTF allocations.
+The SHTF is the only State-funded affordable housing program in Texas.
 Funding is awarded as loans or grants to nonprofits, units of local government, councils of government, local mental health authorities, public agencies and public housing authorities.
 The targeted beneficiaries of the program are low-, very low- and extremely low-income households.
 During the Regular Session of the 85th Legislature, the Department was appropriated General Revenue for the SHTF in the amount of \$10,443,402 for the 2018-2019 biennium.
 The 2018-2019 State Housing Trust Fund Biennial Plan was presented and approved by the Department's Governing Board at the board meeting of June 29, 2017, and staff submitted the SHTF Plan to appropriate legislative offices as required by the Texas Government Code.